Skip to content

 3. Now, restart the system and update the WidevineCdm plugin.

-If the above methods do not work, you can remove the ‘Widevine Content Decryption Module’ plugin folder.
+If the above methods don’t work, you can remove the ‘Widevine Content Decryption Module’ plugin folder.

 Once done, reinstall it with the help of Google Chrome.
 Please remember that this method may need administrative privileges.
 Thus, you need to ensure that you log in as an admin.